trpc/v10-playground/README.md

 - **More ergonomic API for creating procedures** and building out your backend
 - **CMD+Click** from a your frontend and jump straight into the backend procedure.
 This will work with `react-query` as well!
-- **Infer expected errors** as well as data - unsure if this is useful yet or if it'll make it, but pretty sure it'll be nice to have.
 - **Enabling having a watchers**-based structure - as you see, that `createRouter()` could easily be automatically generated from a file/folder structure.
 - **Better scaling** than current structure - the TypeScript server starts choking a bit when you get close to 100 procedures in your backend
+- ~**Infer expected errors** as well as data - unsure if this is useful yet or if it'll make it, but pretty sure it'll be nice to have.~ Skipped this because of it's complexity - it can still be added later.

 ## New router API!